tensorflow/agents/README.md

 ### Stable

 Run the commands below to install the most recent stable release (0.4.0), which was tested with TensorFlow 2.1.x and and Python3.
-If you want to use TF-Agents with TensorFlow 1.15 or 2.0 install version 0.3.0:
-`pip install tf-agents==0.3.0`.

 ```bash
 pip install --user tf-agents